Magic Knight Rayearth: Manga

 Written and illustrated by Clamp, Magic Knight Rayearth appeared as a serial in the Japanese magazine Nakayoshi from November 1993 to February 1995.
 Kodansha collected the chapters in three tankōbon volumes.
 The first was published on July 22, 1994; the last was released on March 6, 1995.
 The sequel also appeared in Nakayoshi from March 1995 to April 1996.

 In 1997, Tokyopop licensed Magic Knight Rayearth for an English-language translation in North America, and serialized it in its manga magazine MixxZine.
 The English version of the manga was at first issued in a flipped left to right format, but was re-released in the original right to left format in later editions.
-The English version of the manga also at first continued the volume numbering through the two series, such that Magic Knight Rayearth II volumes #1-3 were numbered as volumes "#4-6" (i.e., the 2000/2001 release of Magic Knight Rayearth volume 4 has the same content as the 2003/2004 re-release's Magic Knight Rayearth II volume 1).
+The English version of the manga also at first continued the volume numbering through the two series, such that Magic Knight Rayearth II volumes #1–3 were numbered as volumes "#4–6" (i.e., the 2000/2001 release of Magic Knight Rayearth volume 4 has the same content as the 2003/2004 re-release's Magic Knight Rayearth II volume 1).

-It would appear that Tokyopop has lost their license for the series, as Dark Horse Comics announced at their San Diego Comic-Con International 2009 panel that they would be publishing the series in a new omnibus edition in honor of Clamp's 20th anniversary.
-Dark Horse published the omnibus editions from July 6, 2011 to April 12, 2012.
+It would appear that Tokyopop has lost their license for the series, as Dark Horse Comics announced at their San Diego Comic-Con 2009 panel that they would be publishing the series in a new omnibus edition in honor of Clamp's 20th anniversary.
+Dark Horse published the omnibus editions from July 6, 2011, to April 12, 2012.

-After Dark Horse Comics' license expired, Kodansha Comics licensed it and began releasing the series in 2 hardcover box sets containing 3 volumes each in honor of the manga's 25th anniversary in 2019.
-At Anime NYC 2022, Kodansha USA announced that they will release a paperback edition for Fall 2023.
+After Dark Horse Comics' license expired, Kodansha Comics licensed it and released the series digitally and in two hardcover box sets containing three volumes each in honor of the manga's 25th anniversary from November 26, 2019, to December 29, 2020.
+At Anime NYC 2022, Kodansha USA announced that they would release a paperback edition, with the first volume released on December 12, 2023.

-The series is also licensed in French by Pika Édition.
+The series is also licensed in French by Pika Édition and in Spanish by Planeta DeAgostini and later by Norma Editorial.